nbushehri/omp-whip-apl/README.md

 ## Prerequisites

 To build omp-whip we rely on the following software dependencies:

-1) As tested, Linux Ubuntu 16.04 LTS distribution with perf event modules installed.
+1)As tested, Linux Ubuntu 16.04 LTS distribution with perf event modules installed.
 To check if the machine supports hardware performance counters, use the command,

 	dmesg | grep PMU

 If the output is "Performance Events: Unsupported...", then the machine does not support performance counters and omp-whip cannot be executed on the machine.

-2) LLVM+Clang compiled with the provided OpenMP runtime with OMPT support.
+2)LLVM+Clang compiled with the provided OpenMP runtime with OMPT support.
 For more information, refer to the installation section.

 3）Common packages such as git, cmake, python2.7.

 ## Installation

 There are two bash scripts that automate the installation of omp-whip and its dependencies.
 To build omp-whip first run:

 	source setup-llvm.sh